AlexanderLyon/Haystack/README.md

 haystack.search(searchTerm, source, [limit]);
 ```

-Returns either an array of matches within your `flexibility` range, or `null` if there are no matches.
+Returns a promise that resolves to either an array of matches within your `flexibility` range, or `null` if there are no matches.
 If no limit is given, the default number of results will be 1.

 ```javascript
 haystack.tokenize(searchTerm, [delimiter]);